Louisljz/Waste-Wizard-2.0/README.md

 Able to localize various objects in an image, decent classification.
 However, main weakness is the over-sensitivity of predictions, and latency of inference on CPU.

-Solution:

-Latency: Use lighter backbone models like MobileNet

-Over-sensitivity: Group names to material categories
+Over-sensitivity Solution: Group names to material categories